 CIVIC IMAGINATION INCUBATOR

 The Civic Imagination Incubator is a largely virtual program that combines worldbuilding, storytelling, and the civic imagination to help creatives develop impactful story worlds and media projects that engage participatory practices.
-The initial term of the incubator for a cohort will span 8 months, during which time 5 creatives (folks) will move through the collaborative process of ideating, planning, prototyping, devising participatory strategies, and exploring funding possibilities for their projects through monthly meetings and sessions with creative guests and advisors.
+The initial term of the incubator for a cohort will span 8 months, during which time 6 selected creatives (folks) will move through the collaborative process of ideating, planning, prototyping, devising participatory strategies, and exploring funding possibilities for their projects through monthly meetings and sessions with creative guests and mentors.
 The process will tap civic imagination and worldbuilding methodologies, as well as ‘by any media necessary’ approaches to creating media and support folks on their creative journeys.

-About the Folks
+Meet the Folks